Stupeflip/Deepl/README.md

-﻿# Simple wrapper using deepl's api
+﻿# Simple Deepl wrapper using their API